auth0/docs/articles/quickstart/spa/angular2/custom-login-form.md

 All authentication transactions should be handled from an injectable service.
 The service requires methods named `login`, `signup`, and `loginWithGoogle` which all make calls to the appropriate auth0.js methods to handle those actions.
 These methods are called from the `login` template above.

 The auth0.js methods for making authentication requests come from the `WebAuth` object.
-Create an instance of `auth0.WebAuth` and provide the domain, client ID, and callback URL for your client.
+Create an instance of `auth0.WebAuth` and provide the domain, client ID, and callback URL for your application.
 A `responseType` of `token id_token` should also be specified.

 The `login` and `signup` methods should take the username and password input supplied by the user and pass it to the appropriate auth0.js methods.
 In the case of `login`, these values are passed to the `client.login` method.
 Since `client.login` is an XHR-based transaction, the authentication result is handled in a callback and the `setSession` method is called to set the user's `access_token`, `id_token`, and `access_token` expiry time in local storage if the transaction is successful.